anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A man is not old as long as he is seeking something.
+Quote: If you smile when no one else is around, you really mean it.

-By: Edmond Rostand
+By: Andy Rooney